Chart Color Schemes

 Serpentine features high concentrations of family households, with a lower-than-average median household size

-Family households account for 80.1% of all households, including 35.8% couples with children, 36.1% couples without children, and 8.1% single parent families.
-Non-family households make up the remaining 19.9%, with lone person households at 18.1% and group households comprising 1.1%.
-The median household size is 2.7 people, which is smaller than the Greater Perth average of 3.0.
+Family households constitute 80.1% of all households, composed of 35.8% couples with children, 36.1% couples without children, and 8.1% single parent families.
+Non-family households account for the remaining 19.9%, with lone person households at 18.1% and group households comprising 1.1% of the total.
+The median household size is 2.7 people, smaller than the Greater Perth average of 3.0.

 Frequently Asked Questions - Households